bhimprasadrajbanshi/Python-beginer/README.md

 # Python begin with basic
-following step do then write a program and learn more 1)Clone the file
+following step do then write a program and learn more <br>
+1)Clone the file
 2)open python code with Jupyter notebook